cs3org/OCM-API/IETF-OCM-MLS.md

 Open Cloud Mesh [OCM] currently supports sharing resources with individual users across federated servers and with groups on a single server.
-The specification also defines a `shareType` of `"federation"` but does not further specify its semantics.
-This document gives `"federation"` a concrete definition: a federated group identified by an OCM Address such as `research-group@receiver.example.org` whose membership spans multiple OCM servers, with group state managed through the MLS [RFC9420] epoch mechanism.
+[OCM] also defines a `shareType` of `"federation"` but does not further specify its semantics.
+This document gives `"federation"` concrete semantics: a federated group identified by an OCM Address such as `research-group@receiver.example.org` whose membership spans multiple OCM servers, with group state managed through the MLS [RFC9420] epoch mechanism.